theupdateframework/specification/GOVERNANCE.md

 The submitter of the PR is responsible for responding to feedback from reviewers and maintainers.
-While the PR remains open the submitter is also responsible for ensuring the change is in a state which can be merged.
+While the PR remains open the submitter is also responsible for ensuring the change is always in a state where it can be merged.
+That is, the Pull Request does not have any unresolved conflicts, and has incremented the version number and last modified date as described in the Versioning section of the README file.

 __All minor changes must be approved by at least two (2) other TAP editors__